-5.3.2 The relevant human rights instruments to women's reproductive rights
+5.2.2 The relevant human rights instruments to fight FGM in Kween District

 The study findings revealed that there were some female respondents that did not know anything about human rights.
 Equally so, a percentage of the elders did not know anything about human rights.
 Apart from the health workers and local council I leaders, there was little known about FGM as a form of human rights violation.